Unsupported Browser

 Ryan Merkow, MD, MS

-Dr. Merkow was an ACS Clinical Scholar-in-Residence from 2010 to 2013 after completing three years of general surgery residency at the University of Colorado Denver.
+Dr. Ryan Merkow was an ACS Clinical Scholar-in-Residence from 2010 to 2013 after completing three years of general surgery residency at the University of Colorado Denver.
 As a Clinical Scholar, he worked on several surgical quality improvement initiatives, including developing the ACS NSQIP Procedure Targeted program, the ACS Risk Calculator project, and National Quality Forum initiatives, and worked with the Food and Drug Administration to evaluate and improve bariatric surgical quality in the U.S.